AscanOfficiel2/CausoBiome/README.md

 CausoBiome is a modular, stage-aware, and functionally grounded microbiome analysis pipeline purpose-built to uncover **microbial features (species, ARGs, and VFs)** that are **functionally and causally linked** to human disease progression most notably **colorectal cancer (CRC)**.

-Unlike conventional pipelines that stop at descriptive comparisons, CausoBiome is designed to **bridge microbiome discovery with translational insight** by leveraging modern statistical learning, causal inference, and external validation strategies.CausoBiome builds upon high-quality, metagenomic  preprocessing pipelines from the [genome-resolved-urban-microbiome-biosurveillance](https://github.com/SuleimanAminu/genome-resolved-urban-microbiome-biosurveillance) repository, specifically `Module 01_Bioinformatics` and run the scripts `01_run.sh`  and then `02_fastq_screen.sh` before continuing to `module 01` of Causobiome.
+Unlike conventional pipelines that stop at descriptive comparisons, CausoBiome is designed to **bridge microbiome discovery with translational insight** by leveraging modern statistical learning, directional inference, and external validation strategies.CausoBiome builds upon high-quality, metagenomic  preprocessing pipelines from the [genome-resolved-urban-microbiome-biosurveillance](https://github.com/SuleimanAminu/genome-resolved-urban-microbiome-biosurveillance) repository, specifically `Module 01_Bioinformatics` and run the scripts `01_run.sh`  and then `02_fastq_screen.sh` before continuing to `module 01` of Causobiome.

 ---